 Rush Limbaugh was the crazy uncle I never wanted but got anyways.
-He always made himself known at family gatherings: trips to the doctors office, family car rides, and always Shabbat dinners.
+He made himself known at family gatherings: trips to the doctors office, family car rides and always, Shabbat dinners.
 Whenever his voice blasted out the car radio, no one else was allowed to speak.

-In high school, as the youngest of four and the least politically trained, I never really had much to contribute during these intense and frequent Shabbat conversations.
-With political jargon whizzing over my head at the table, I stuck to the kitchen making salad.
+In high school, as the youngest of four and the least politically seasoned, I never had much to contribute during these intense and frequent Shabbat conversations.
+Instead of facing partisan jargon at the table, I stuck to the kitchen making salad.

 3 cups Spinach

 "Did you hear what Rush said yesterday?"

 1/2 cup red onion

 "Obama was in London meeting with the Queen"